Bulk versus surface: Nonuniversal partitioning of the topological magnetoelectric effect: Discussion

-It is interesting to relate our results to efforts \cite{Resta2005,Resta2006} to express the the orbital magnetization $\bm{M}$ as a sum of contributions having either atomic-like ($\bar{\bm{M}}$) or itinerant ($\tilde{\bm{M}}$) character.
-This partition can be made unambiguously, given a model containing isolated bands with specified Wannier functions, and associates $\bar{\bm{M}}$ with interior currents and $\tilde{\bm{M}}$ with surface currents.
-However when the bands are not isolated the partitioning is gauge-dependent.
-In previous work on the non-magnetic case we were able, thanks to the analytic nature of our simplified model calculations, to demonstrate that there exists a Hamiltonian gauge $\mathfrak{u}$ in which the topological magnetoelectric response is entirely itinerant, \text{i.e.}~$\tilde{\bm{M}}_{\mathfrak{u}}^{(E)}=\alpha^{\mathfrak{u}}_{\text{CS}}\bm{E}$.
-We conjectured that this property is not specific to the simplified TI model, and that it is instead a bulk manifestation of the feature that magnetoelectric response occurs only at the surface, and as a bulk harbinger of the magnetic-dopant requirement for the TME to manifest in non-magnetic TIs.
-In the AFM case no such gauge generically exists \cite{SupplementalMaterial}.
-This difference between AFM and non-magnetic cases can be understood as a bulk manifestation of magnetoelectric response occurring both in the interior and at the surface of AFM TIs.
-Thus, although $\alpha_{\text{CS}}$ is determined by the (generalized) TRS-induced $\mathbb{Z}_{2}$ topological classification of the ground state, which does not distinguish between non-magnetic and AFM TIs, the nature of that response -- whether it is entirely itinerant or not -- does distinguish them.
+It is interesting to relate our results to efforts \cite{Resta2005,Resta2006} to express the the orbital magnetization $\bM$ as a sum of contributions having either atomic-like ($\overline{\bM}$) or itinerant ($\widetilde{\bM}$) character.
+This partitioning can be made unambiguously, given a model with isolated energy bands that support localized Wannier functions, and associates $\overline{\bM}$ with interior currents and $\widetilde{\bM}$ with surface currents.
+However, when the bands are not isolated the partitioning is gauge-dependent.
+In previous work \cite{mahon2023reconciling} on the nonmagnetic case we were able, thanks to the analytic nature of our simplified model calculations, to demonstrate that there exists a smooth global (Hamiltonian) gauge $\mathfrak{u}$ in which the topological magnetoelectric response is entirely itinerant, \textit{i.e.}~$\widetilde{\bM}_{\mathfrak{u}}^{(E)}=\alpha^{\mathfrak{u}}_{\text{CS}}\bE$.
+We conjectured that this property is not specific to the simplified model, but that it is instead a bulk manifestation of the feature that in nonmagnetic thin films magnetoelectric response can occur only near the surface, and as a bulk harbinger of the magnetic-dopant requirement for the topological magnetoelectric effect to manifest in nonmagnetic TI films.
+In Appendix \ref{Appendix:3DTightBinding3} we explicitly demonstrate that in the AFM case there \textit{does not} generically exist a smooth global gauge in which $\widetilde{\bM}_{\mathfrak{u}}^{(E)}$ equals $\alpha^{\mathfrak{u}}_{\text{CS}}\bE$.
+This difference between AFM and nonmagnetic cases, which is encoded in the geometry \footnote{Recall that each global trivialization of a vector bundle corresponds with a global smooth frame (i.e., gauge) thereof (see, e.g., Chapter 10 of Ref.~\cite{LeeBook}).
+And although, for a given band insulator, the nonexistence of certain smooth global gauges has been related \cite{Monaco2017} to the topology of the vector bundle of occupied Bloch states $\mathcal{V}\rightarrow\text{BZ}$ \cite{monaco2015symmetry}, we do not suspect this to be the case here; we anticipate that in an AFM TI there could exist some smooth global gauges $\mathfrak{u}$ for which there exists a finely tuned point in the parameter space where $\bM^{(E)}_{\mathfrak{u}}$ equals $\alpha_{\text{CS}}^{\mathfrak{u}}\bE$.
+Thus, whether such a gauge generically exists is taken to be a geometric property of $\mathcal{V}$.} of the corresponding vector bundles of occupied Bloch states, can be understood as a bulk manifestation of magnetoelectric response occurring both in the interior and at the surface of AFM TIs.
+Thus, although $\alpha_{\text{CS}}$ is determined by the (generalized) TRS-induced $\mathbb{Z}_{2}$ topological classification of the electronic ground state, which does not distinguish between nonmagnetic and AFM TIs, the nature of that response -- whether it is entirely itinerant or not -- does distinguish them.